 Among the highlights of the Rosemead year are a formal Easter concert, the Richards’ Memorial Concert and an informal “Musicians’ Tea” in the summer term.
 The choir has also performed several times at the Royal Albert Hall, and our musicians have performed as part of Dulwich Music Festival.

-PE and Games play a very important part in the curriculum at Rosemead and PE is taught by our team of dedicated, specialist staff and coaches.
-Each child in the nursery has one mini-gym lesson a week, Reception and Year 1 have two PE lessons and Years 2 – 6 have one PE lesson, one Games afternoon and one swimming lesson a week.
+PE and Games play an integral part in the curriculum at Rosemead and PE is taught by our team of dedicated, specialist staff and coaches.
+Each child in the Nursery has one Gymnastics and movement lesson per week, Reception have two PE lessons per week and Years 1 – 6 have a PE lesson, a Games afternoon and a Swimming lesson every week.

 At both the Prep and the Pre-Prep, a well-equipped hall and gymnasium is available for a variety of activities.
 They range from gymnastics and instruction in basic coordination and movement at Nursery level, to gymnastics and indoor games for all pupils.
 These activities are designed to develop coordination, flexibility, strength and endurance.